 Not all news are good though, as one of the major reasons for this resurgence is the addition of multiplayer that came with NEXT.
 Players who have the game on GOG won't be able to enjoy this feature just yet, due to the DRM-free nature of games on GOG.

 All other features and new additions, including third person mode, upgraded visuals, better base building and customisation will be present from get go.
-The official statement on GOG forums is that it's hard for a small independent studio to pull a large scale update like this across several platforms.
+The official is that it's hard for a small independent studio to pull a large scale update like this across several platforms.

 With that in mind, the post did state that multiplayer will not be simply forgotten, but rather added later this year.
 Hello Games and GOG have apparently partnered up to bring this feature to the players as soon as possible and it should come on GOG Galaxy platform.